General Rules

 • If you cease to reply to your threads for an extended period of time, even when claiming you mean to do it, the GM might still mark you as an Inactive Theurgist and remove your character from the story.
 For example, merely being on the Discord server does not count as being an active writer.

-XI.
+XII.
 Disclaimer

 • This role-play group functions solely as a non-profit entertainment for writers where no economic gain is perceived by any of its members as a result of the available media.
 Star Trek, Star Trek: The Original Series, Star Trek: The Animated Series, Star Trek: The Next Generation, Star Trek: Deep Space Nine, Star Trek: Voyager, Star Trek: Enterprise, Star Trek: Discovery, Star Trek: Picard, Star Trek: Lower Decks, Star Trek.
 Prodigy, Star Trek: Strange New Worlds the Star Trek movies, etc. are © Copyright Paramount Pictures and CBS Studios.